Blocking the star node

 • ketamine-assisted therapy,

-This multidisciplinary approach allows you to increase the effectiveness of therapy and reduce recovery time.
+Such a multidisciplinary approach allows to increase the effectiveness of therapy and reduce recovery time.

 Prospects

-Despite the encouraging results, further clinical studies are needed to standardize and widely implement this technique.
-However, SGB already shows significant therapeutic potential , especially for patients who do not respond to conventional treatment.
+Despite the encouraging results, further clinical trials are needed to standardize and widely implement this technique.
+At the same time, SGB already demonstrates significant therapeutic potential, especially for patients who do not respond to conventional treatment.

 • improve the quality of life,